yul154/Frameworks/ORM/Hibernate.md

 * Create SQL

 ## With JPA(Java Persistence API)
-* JPA is an abstract layer, can be treat as interface, and Hibernte can be treat as java class
+* JPA is an abstract layer, can be treat as interface, and Hibernate can be treat as java class
 * Persisting Java objects in a SQL database
+* JPA stands for Java Persistence API.
+It defines a persistence model for object-relational mapping.
+This is a Java language specification and it lets us map, store, update, and retrieve from relational databases to Java Objects and vice versa

 ## Architecture
 ![architecture](https://user-images.githubusercontent.com/27160394/61223047-e7ea6600-a6e9-11e9-96a3-156d83d2cdb3.jpg)